JinhaoHuo/acquisuite_pipeline/README.md

 form.
 Please read comments for additional information.

 ## Getting Started
-The primary source file to run is webserver.py.
+The primary source file to run is webserver.py, which is in the websvr folder.
-It contains a Flask application that runs a webserver on localhost:8080, which is where the AquiSuites will be pushing data to.
+It contains a Flask application that runs a webserver on localhost:80, which is where the AquiSuites will be pushing data to.

 ### Prerequisites